artalar/reatom/docs/src/pages/core.md

 // isCountEvenAtom: Atom<number>
 ```

+> To store a function in reatom state just wrap it to a container, like `atom({ fn })`.

-Reatom allows you to use native language features to describe your conditions, all reactive dependencies recalculating in a real time.
+Reatom allows you to use native language features to describe your conditions, all reactive dependencies reconnecting in a real time.

 ```ts
 export const currencyAtom = atom<'us' | 'eu'>('us')